Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 A good way is to take advantage of the reduced rates on children's tickets to the different tourist attractions.
 Normally babies up to 3 years old get free admission but it depends on the activity and age range.
 In any case you can find very interesting prices for children.
 Here are some examples:

-• London Eye: From 35 € for children's reduced rate tickets (between 3 and 15 years).
+• London Eye: from 35 € (between 3 and 15 years old).

-• Sea Life Aquarium: From 28 € for tickets with reduced child rate (between 3 and 15 years).
+• Sea Life Aquarium: from 28 € (between 3 and 15 years)

-• Madame Tussauds Museum: From £32 for children's reduced price tickets (between 3 and 15 years old).
+• Madame Tussauds Museum: from 32 € (between 3 and 15 years)

-• Harry Potter Studios Park: From £46 for children's reduced price tickets (between 5 and 15 years old).
+• Harry Potter Studios Park: from 46 € (between 5 and 15 years old)

 As for babies, although they can access a multitude of activities for free, it is advisable that you also select their free admission, as this will avoid confusion in access to monuments, museums or other sites of interest.